Updated: Sep 10

 Your relationship with God is the most important relationship you’ll ever have (Matthew 22:36).
 Because your relationship with God will ultimately influence and determine the quality of your relationship with others, including your wife/girlfriend, children, friends, neighbors, colleagues, employees, etc.

-No Christian man can win a real “championship” outside of an authentic, growing relationship with God.
+No Christian man, even if he's a wonderful man, can win a real “championship” outside of an authentic, growing relationship with God.
 Jesus said without Him, we can do nothing (John 15:5,6).
 But if you accept Jesus Christ as your Lord and Savior, you’re guaranteed the victory before you even step foot on life’s playing field.

-The problem is this: most Christian men were never taught how to cultivate a personal relationship with Christ.This process doesn’t just happen by accident or by checking off another item on your “How to be a good Christian” checklist.
+The problem is this: most Christian men were never taught how to cultivate a personal relationship with Christ.This process doesn’t just happen by accident or by checking off another item on your “How to be a good Christian” or "How to avoid being a bad boy" checklist.

 Building a personal, intimate relationship with Christ takes time and must be done with intentionality.
 A man must be patiently taught and discipled to reach full maturity in Christ.
 Jesus himself spent three years training his disciples on how to pray, love, serve, lead, and sacrifice; these are the true measures of a real champion.